toksdotdev/wifi-rs/README.md

 ## Contribution

 Any feature you feel is missing, why not send in a Pull Request, and let's help make this project better.
-Or are there any bugs, kindly create an issue, so we could work towards fixing it.
+Or are there any bugs, kindly create an issue, so we could work together towards fixing it.

 ## Support